rekalogika/mapper/README.md

   full hydration of the source.
 * Manual mapping using a class method.
 * Easy to extend by creating new transformers, or decorating the existing ones.
+* Match classes using attributes in your transformers, in addition to using class names.
 * Console commands for debugging.

 ## Future Features